DaleOrders/AWS-Study-Notes/README.md

 ### Kinesis Data Analytics

-- Real time processing of data
+- Real time processing of data using SQL
-- ... using SQL
 - Ingests from Kinesis Data Streams or Firehose
-- Destinations include ...
-- Firehose(S3, Redshift, ElasticSearch, Splunk)
+- Destinations include S3, Redshift, ElasticSearch, Splunk via Kinesis Firehose
-- AWS Lambda
-- Kinesis Data Streams
 - Costly service
 - Can be sent to consumers or destinations
 - Remains real time unless you send it to kinesis firehose (then becomes near real time)